Hungarian String Bean Dill Soup ( Sárga and Zöld Bableves)

 Instructions

-• In a medium-large stock pot, heat vegetable oil, and sauté chopped onions for about 2-3 minutes, until they are transparent.
+• In a medium-large stock pot, heat vegetable oil, and sauté chopped onions for about 2-3 minutes, until they are transparent, add garlic (if using) and sauté for another minute.
 Then add beans, water, salt and black pepper and bring to a boil then reduce heat.
 Simmer for about 20-25 minutes, until the beans are tender.
 Then add the dill.

 • Roux: using a medium skillet, over medium heat, add melt butter, add flour, sweet paprika and whisk until well combined.
 Then add ladles of the soup broth, and whisk until smooth.
 Then slowly add to the soup, and whisking at the same time.